koskenni/twol/docs/discovery.rst

 The program suggests reasonable raw rules for phenomena where the condition is strictly local, e.g. stem-final vowel alternations and also for consonant gradation in Finnish.
 On the other hand, long distance phenomena e.g. vowel harmony cannot be summarized properly by this method as is shown below.

+.. index:: =>, right-arrow rule, context-requirement rule, /<=, exclusion rule

 The program only produces ``=>`` and ``/<=`` types of rules.
 This is not a limitation which would restrict the phenomena which can be expressed.
 Indeed, when some phenomena are optional, using just these two types of rules makes it easy to allow for free variation.

-Even in the best case, the rules can only be as good as the set of examples.
+Even in the best case, the rules can only be as good as the set of examples are.
 If the examples are chosen in a disciplined and balanced manner, the program is expected to be useful and practical.
 If alternations are only partly present in the set of examples, the proposed raw rules will be poor and may even be misleading.

 For more information on the program itself, see the documentation of the program code ``discover`` in the :doc:`modules` and directly in :doc:`twol.discover`.

+.. index:: twol-discov

 Using ``twol-discov``
 =====================